 Canada’s major credit bureaus, Equifax and TransUnion, will only create credit reports based on a person’s two-year activity.
 If you have a credit report that is inactive, or no credit history at all, here are three things that will help you get approved for a loan if you have no credit:

+You'll need your: 1. employment history and pay stubs, 2. previous residencies, and how long you stayed, 3.
+Your driver's license.
+You will demonstrate that you have good employment history, living situations and bill payments.
 Lenders will look at your credit history to determine if you are financially responsible.
 However, if you don’t have any history, they can examine other factors to decide whether you’re at risk or not.
 Information can be pulled from your banking accounts to see how you manage your money, and this can be a vital component to getting a loan.
-Documents like your employment history, past residencies and utility receipts can also be helpful for lenders to see how well you are at maintaining jobs, living situations and bill payments.

 Although getting a co-signer isn’t possible for everyone, if you can find a relative or close friend to sign, you’ll increase your chances of getting approved.
 Finding a person with good credit to be your co-signer will make lenders feel more confident about giving you a loan.
 However, your loan will reflect on your co-signers credit report, and they will be responsible for any debt that you’re unable to pay, so it’s important that both parties understand the risks involved with taking this route.

 It’s never too late to start building your credit history, and being able to prove that you can manage your money to lenders is well worth the effort.
 Sign up for a credit card that is going to help you establish a good score by making your payments on time, like a guaranteed credit card, or work with a lender who specializes in credit building through a personal loan.
 Any consistent and responsible use of credit will show creditors that you’re reliable enough to be eligible for a loan.